vistalab-technion/cs236781/_assignments/00-getting-started.md

   to the Windows `PATH` variable, you can run these commands from the regular windows command prompt.

-- Also on Windows, you need to install Microsoft's [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) before the conda environment.
+- Also on Windows, you may need to install Microsoft's [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) before the conda environment.
 Make sure "C++ Build Tools" is selected during installation.
 This only needs to be done once.